What are Porcelain Veneers and How are they Applied?

 Maintaining a consistent oral hygiene routine is critical for the success of porcelain veneers.
 Here are key practices to ensure optimal care:

-By adhering to these maintenance tips and oral hygiene practices, individuals can extend the life of their porcelain veneers, which can last between 10 to 15 years or even longer with proper care.
-For more information on veneers and their benefits, visit our page on what are porcelain veneers and how are they applied?.
+By adhering to these maintenance tips and oral hygiene practices, individuals can extend the life of their porcelain veneers, which typically last 10 to 15 years with proper care (Cleveland Clinic).
+To take the next step, schedule a cosmetic consultation at Sola Dental Spa.

 References